 Locale-aware API

-Some API inherently support localization and cannot be customized.
-Localization includes displaying translating strings and error messages, formatting numbers and dates appropriately, and generating localized directions.
-The following API supports localization using the current locale:
+Localization includes displaying translated strings and error messages, formatting numbers and dates appropriately, and generating localized travel directions.
+Some APIs inherently support localization and cannot be customized.
+The following APIs support localization using the current locale:

 -